Vascular Territories and Localization

 Communicating localization

-A strong report is concise: last-known-well, baseline function, exact deficit pattern, National Institutes of Health Stroke Scale trend if available, glucose, anticoagulant history, blood pressure, airway and swallow concerns, and whether findings suggest anterior or posterior circulation.
+A strong report is concise: last-known-well, baseline function, the exact deficit pattern, the National Institutes of Health Stroke Scale (NIHSS) trend if available, glucose, anticoagulant history, blood pressure, airway and swallow concerns, and whether findings suggest anterior or posterior circulation.
 Avoid vague reports such as "neuro change" when the patient has a specific syndrome.

 A right-handed patient suddenly cannot name common objects, has right lower facial droop, and has right arm drift greater than right leg drift.
 Which localization best fits the pattern while the nurse activates the stroke pathway?